mrOranger/Javascript/README.md

 console.log(person); // {name  : 'Mario', age : 40 }
 ```

 how is it possible that updating another variable we also update the first variable?
-This happens since objects' variables are store by reference, therefore, when we try to acccess to one of this variable, we are actually access to the memory address of it, and if we update the reference of a variable, automatically we are update all the references of that variable.
+This happens since <u>objects' variables are store by reference, therefore, when we try to acccess to one of these variables, we are actually access to the memory address of it, and if we update the reference of a variable, automatically we are update all the references of that variable</u>.